 In order to promote commons data platforms for digital sovereignty, first we need to investigate and articulate what characterise it, and to do so from a multidisciplinary perspective.
-And to reach that purpose, our tasks include to address the theories and debates around data-driven society and the sharing economy in order to provide an overall framework of commons oriented models, address the conceptualization and delimitation of commons based models in contrast to other non-commons oriented models, and the intersections between juridical/legal, economical, governance and public policy dimensions, and integrate and triangulate the analysis and results of the other tasks.
+And to reach that purpose, our tasks include to address the theories and debates around data-driven society and the sharing economy in order to provide an overall framework of commons oriented models, address the conceptualization and delimitation of commons based models in contrast to other non-commons oriented models, and the intersections between juridical/legal, economical, governance and public policy dimensions, as well as integrating and triangulating the analysis and results of the other tasks.

-Our team is divided on the following dimensions:
+Our team is divided in the following dimensions:

 - Governance (including new cooperative models, platform cooperativism…): Ricard Espelt and Mayo Fuster